Ukraine says it shot down over 60 Russian missiles

 Regional media reported sounds of a powerful explosion near the Engels base, and some residents were quoted as saying they saw a flash of light coming from the area.

-Asked whether Putin had been briefed about the Engels base explosion, Kremlin spokesman Dmitry Peskov said simply the president was regularly informed of ongoing developments.
+Asked whether Putin had been briefed on the Engels base explosion, Kremlin spokesman Dmitry Peskov said simply the president was regularly informed of ongoing developments.

-Putin’s journey across the bridge over the Kerch Strait was an important sign that Russia was able to repair the span quickly after the Oct.
+Putin’s drive across the bridge over the Kerch Strait was an important sign that Russia was able to recover from setbacks and repair the span quickly after the Oct.
 8 truck bomb that severed a key link from Crimea to the mainland.
 He also spoke to workers and discussed the repairs with a senior government official responsible for the project.

-The attack disrupted travel on one of the two automobile sections of the bridge to Crimea, which Russia annexed in 2014.
-Russia blamed Ukrainian military intelligence and responded with waves of strikes on Ukraine’s energy facilities and other key infrastructure, which continued Monday.
+Putin had inaugurated the bridge in a highly symbolic move after the annexation of Crimea in 2014.

-Ukrainian President Volodymyr Zelenskyy’s office said three rocket strikes hit his hometown of Kryvyi Rih in south-central Ukraine, killing a factory worker and injuring three others.
+Zelenskyy’s office said three rocket strikes hit his hometown of Rih Krivyi Rih in south-central Ukraine, killing a factory worker and injuring three others.
 In the northeastern region of Kharkiv, a person was killed in strikes by S-300 missiles on civilian infrastructure in the town of Kupyansk, it said.

 The war that began with Russia’s invasion of Ukraine on Feb.
-24 has displaced millions from their homes, killed and injured an untold number of civilians, and shaken the world economy — notably through the fallout on the prices and availability of foodstuffs, fertilizer and fuel that are key exports from Ukraine and Russia.
+24 has displaced millions from their homes, killed and injured tens of thousands of people and shaken the world economy — notably through the fallout on the prices and availability of food, fertilizer and fuel that are key exports from Ukraine and Russia.

 Western countries Monday imposed a $60-per-barrel price cap and a ban on some types of Russian oil, part of new measures aimed at stepping up pressure on Moscow over the war.